norcams/docs-enduser/docs/terraform-part4.rst

 Ansible Information in Terraform State
 --------------------------------------

-The Terraform plugin for Ansible expects certain data in the Terraform state.
+The Terraform collection for Ansible expects certain data in the Terraform state.
 We will provide this by adding some extra statements to our Terraform ``main.tf`` file.
 First we need to add the Ansible plugin: